apauley/erlcdt/README.md

 This is a library that does parsing and validation in Erlang of some commonly used input types.

 The first type to be parsed in this way will be a South African ID number.

+# LICENCE

+Released under the MIT license, see LICENSE.md for details.